gabrown21/Algorithmic-Trading-Tool-Senior-Design/Technical Analysis Code/Documentation/Features Theory.md

+- Beta: Denotes the volatility or systematic risk of a security or portfolio compared to the market, usually the S&P 500 which has a beta of 1.0.
+Stocks with betas higher than 1.0 are interpreted as more volatile than the S&P 500.

 - Moving Averages: Identifies the trend direction of a stock or determine its support and resistance levels.
 It is a trend-following or lagging indicator because it is based on past prices.

 - Average True Range: Averages price range of an investment over a period.
 If the ATR for an asset is $1.18, its price has an average range of movement of $1.18 per trading day.